 How to Claim the Marriage Allowance Tax Rebate If You’re Employed

-How to Claim the Marriage Allowance If You’re Self Employed
+How to Claim the Marriage Allowance if You’re Self-Employed

-Cancelling Marriage Allowance
+How to Cancel Marriage Allowance

 Once you have applied for the allowance, it will be transferred every tax year moving forward, so you’ll need to make sure you cancel it if your circumstances change.
 Again you can do that online or by calling HMRC.